Melloniah/Project-Phase1/README.md

 As the admin, i can add, delete and update the user/travellers info As the admin i can also see the number of travellers who have booked , travel dates and their destinations.

+The user can whatsapp me from the footer contact section